monerodocs/md/docs/cryptography/asymmetric/introduction.md

 * the private key (used primarily for signing data and for decrypting data)
 * the public key (used primarily for signature verification and encrypting data)

-This is in contrast to symmetric cryptography which uses a single (secret) key.
+This is in contrast to symmetric cryptography which uses a single key.
+This key is a secret shared among the parties.

 Historically, asymmetric cryptography was based on the problem of factorization of a very large integers back into prime numbers (which is practically impossible for large enough integers).